 If you are booking for a very busy destination, the BA call centre is now happy to add a return flight to an existing one-way flight booking using your voucher.
 This means that you book your outbound flight as soon as it opens up at 355 days prior to travel.
 At least four World Traveller and two Club World seats should appear immediately.
 Further seats in those and other travel classes are likely to appear over time.

 When the return flight opens up, you can ring BA and add the return leg to your existing booking.
-You will pay the £35 per ticket change fee but it saves you the worry of whether the outbound seats you want will have gone by the time the return is available.
+Recent reports suggest that BA is not charging the £35 ticket amendment fee if you do this.

 Who can I redeem for?